-Trademark disputes arise from intellectual property (IP) rights infringement by other party.
+Trademark disputes can arise when there is an infringement of intellectual property (IP) rights by a party.
 The owners of registered trademarks have exclusive rights to use their mark in trade.
 So, there is a potential trademark infringement where:

 - Another party uses a mark which is confusingly similar in respect of their own goods and services.

 - A well-known trademark is used, even for different goods and services.

 Note that if a trademark has not been registered, it may sometimes be possible to bring an action in ‘passing off’ should another business use a similar mark.